anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 <a name="2.3"></a>
 ## 2.3 Kubernetes Architecture Requirements

-The Reference Model (RM) defines the Cloud Infrastructure, which consist of the physical resources, virtualised resources and a software management system.
+The Reference Model (RM) defines the Cloud Infrastructure, which consists of the physical resources, virtualised resources and a software management system.
 In the virtualised world, the Cloud Infrastructure consists of the Guest Operating System, Hypervisor and, if needed, other software such as libvirt.
 The Cloud Infrastructure Management component is responsible for, among others, tenant management, resources management, inventory, scheduling, and access management.

 Now consider the containerisation equivalent, references to "Architecture" in this chapter refer to the Cloud Infrastructure Hardware (e.g. physical resources), Cloud Infrastructure Software (e.g. Hypervisor (optional), Container Runtime, virtual or container Orchestrator(s), Operating System), and infrastructure resources consumed by virtual machines or containers.